han-yaeger/yaeger-tutorial/README.md

 increasing amount of memory, bringing even the fastest computer to a grinding halt.
 We have already seen everything needed to accomplish this.

-:computer: Add the interface `SceneBorderCrossingWatcher` to the `PoisonBubble` and `AirBubble` (remember, this is also shared behaviour), and call the method `remove()` from the event handler.
+:computer: Add the interface `SceneBorderCrossingWatcher` to the `PoisonBubble` and `AirBubble`, and call the method `remove()` from the event handler.
 Do make sure you call this method only when the top-border has been crossed.
+Do you notice how the shared behaviour?

 ### Remove health point when Hanny Collides with a `PoisonBubble`
 Whenever Hanny collides with a `PoisonBubble`, one Health Point should be removed.
 Adding this shouldn't be to